 The CTR of an ad largely depends on its relevance to the user’s query.
 To increase relevance, use keywords in different match types.
 This article will explain what keyword and negative keyword matching options are available in Google Ads and how to properly use them.

-What is a Keyword Match Type
+What is a Keyword Match Type and How It Works

 There are three match types in Google Ads:

 From July 2021, Google phased out broad match modifier (BMM)—now, phrase match incorporates behaviors of BMM.

 Let’s see how match types work.
 For instance, your targeted keyword is “men running shoes.”
 If you want to expand your audience reach, you should use the Broad match option.
 In this case, your ad will show for such queries: